• Skip to primary navigation

 Thanks to the egg in the batter, the courgette fritters develop delicious crispy edges when they first come out of the pan.

 Courgettes are not only packed with potassium, which we need to keep our muscles working but are also a good source of Vitamin C and folic acid.
-80 grams of raw courgette (or just less than 3 ounces) counts as one of your 5 a day.
+80 grams of raw courgette (or slightly less than 3 ounces) counts as one of your 5-a-day.
 They are also packed with fibre, which helps promote healthy digestion.

 The cheese in the courgette fritters provides protein, fat, calcium, phosphorus, potassium and vitamin B12, all of which should form part of a healthy diet.

-The batter itself only takes 5 minutes to mix up, and with 3 minutes per side in the frying pan, this is an ideal dish to throw together when you’re short of time.
-Whether it’s for a quick after-school lunch, a delicious breakfast, or a quick side at dinnertime, these cheesy courgette fritters will fit the bill!
+The batter itself only takes 5 minutes to mix up, and with 3 minutes per side in the frying pan, this is an ideal dish to throw together when you're short of time.
+Whether you make them for a quick after-school lunch, a delicious breakfast, a side dish at dinnertime or serve them as an appetiser, these cheesy courgette fritters will fit the bill!

 Overhead shot of 5 cheesy courgette fritters on a wooden board with a bowl of sour cream and chives in the centre.

-When I’m serving these cheesy courgette fritters as a snack, I like to add a dollop of sour cream and a sprinkling of chopped chives.
+When I'm serving these cheesy courgette fritters as a snack or appetiser, I like to add a dollop of sour cream and a sprinkling of chopped chives.

 Just look how easy they are to make!